space-technologies-at-california/webapp/README.md

 Go to `stac.berkeley.edu/admin` and login using your account.

-You can make live changes to members there, except the photos
+You can make live changes to members there, except the photos.
+See below for details on how to create an admin account.

-#### Add New Members
+#### Add New Members/Update Members via Code

-To add new members, write a json file for each new member, and save them all as `firstname-lastname.json` under `static/tmp/new_members` folder.
+To add new members, write a json file for each new member, and save them all as `firstname-lastname.json` under `static/data/member` folder.

-Save any images under `static/img/team/member` as `firstname-lastname.xxx` with properly cropped image ratio of 1 : 1.4
+Save any images under `static/img/team/member` as `firstname-lastname.xxx` with properly cropped image ratio of 1 : 1.4.
+Crop images in Figma, see STAC figma file.

 An example json schema is included in the folder as "example.txt" for your reference.